 Once all the tax and administrative issues have been dealt with, we will arrange for the estate to be passed on to the beneficiaries in accordance with the Will, or where there is no Will, in accordance with the laws of intestacy.

 Licensed by the Institute of Chartered Accountants in England & Wales to carry out the reserved legal activity of non-contentious probate in England and Wales.
 Details of our probate accreditation can be viewed at icaew.com/probate under reference number C003088558.
 Accredited probate firm name – Bishop Fleming Bath Limited.
-As part of our registration we are required to publish diversity related information to Bishop Fleming Bath Ltd. Our statistics for 2017 can be found below:
+The probate regulations can be found at icaew.com/regulations.
+As part of our registration we are required to publish diversity related information to Bishop Fleming Bath Ltd. Our statistics for 2019 can be found here.